 Performing a varied repertoire representing many styles and time periods, the NSU Concert Band is open to all students and community members.
 The band rehearses Monday evenings, culminating with a performance at the end of each semester.
 Students may register for 0 or 1 credit hour.

 Contact: Dr. Terry Beckler

 Interested in being a member of the award-winning NSU Marching Wolves?
-Email Dr. Boyd Perkins for more information.
-For current updates and announcements, find the NSU Marching Wolves group on Facebook.
+Email Dr. Terry Beckler (above) for more information.
+For current updates and announcements, check us out on Facebook.

 The NSU Symphonic Band is the premiere auditioned band at Northern State University.
 With approximately 60 members, the band performs a complete repertoire of literature from transcriptions to contemporary works.
 The band is comprised of students representing many different majors.
-The band rehearses 3 hours per week and performs a minimum of 3 on-campus performances each year.
-The band tours each spring, and has been featured at the South Dakota Music In-Service Conference 3 times in the past 6 years.
-Recently, the band was selected to represent South Dakota in a performance at the Kennedy Center for the Arts in Washington, DC.
+The band rehearses three hours per week and performs a minimum of three on-campus performances each year.
+The band tours each spring, and has been featured at the South Dakota Music In-Service Conference four times in the past 8 years and at the North Dakota Music Educators Conference.
+Recently, the band completed a four-city tour of China and was selected to represent South Dakota in a performance at the Kennedy Center for the Arts in Washington, D.C.

 The Dominant 7